Immediately Call a Florida Drug Trafficking Attorney if Charged with Trafficking in Drugs

 Drug Trafficking Charges Explained by Florida Drug Trafficking Attorney

 State and local law enforcement agencies throughout Florida are aggressive in their pursuit of drug suspects.
 State laws assign mandatory minimum sentences for people convicted of trafficking in drugs.
-These minimums range from 3 years in prison and a $25,000 fine to 25 years in prison and a $500,000 fine.
+Additionally, these minimums range from 3 years in prison and a $25,000 fine to 25 years in prison and a $500,000 fine.
 The exact minimum sentence depends on the drug and the amount, as in these examples:

 25 to 2,000 pounds or 300 to 2,000 plants = minimum 3 years prison and $25,000 fine